mucahitdemir/mucahitdemir/README.md

 ## I'm a junior embedded software engineer

 - 🔭 Passionate about self-driving technology
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Battery Management Systems
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: C++, Embedded Linux, Functional Safety Standards
 - ⚡ By the way: I love to collect stamps and coins, also obsrve birds for more than 4 years